HandBrake/HandBrake-contribs/SECURITY.md

 Please do not use this repository as a mirror for other projects as it may not contain the latest releases of upstream projects!

-If you believe the *current* version of HandBrake is using a venerable library, please follow the disclosure policy on https://github.com/HandBrake/HandBrake/security/policy
+If you believe the *current* version of HandBrake is using a vulnerable library, please follow the disclosure policy on https://github.com/HandBrake/HandBrake/security/policy